 Pacific Industrial & Marine‘s work crew left Squirrel Cove yesterday morning.
 Both the crane barge and a barge with the old wooden pilings were towed to Campbell River.
 Someone purchased the old west float, which will end its days as a breakwater.
 The next phase of Squirrel Cove’s dock restoration has begun.Continue reading The Next Phase: Squirrel Cove Dock Restoration

 Pacific Industrial & Marine returned on Tuesday.
-They were too busy maneuvering the new northern float into place to answer any questions this morning.
+They were too busy maneuvering the new western float into place to answer any questions this morning.
 One of the crew mentioned their work on the Squirrel Cove dock is nearing completion and will probably be finished on Monday, Feb 24, 2020.Continue reading Work On Squirrel Cove Dock Nearing Completion.